emperorsofashes/pitemp-frontend/README.md

-# Price History
+# Pitemp Frontend
-A simple Flask application to display price history.
+A simple Flask application to display temperature history.

 ## Prerequisites
 You will need a [MongoDB](https://www.mongodb.com/) database to run this application.